Systems engineer role and why study systems engineering

 Rapidly changing industry

 As technology continues to evolve, a systems engineer’s knowledge will do the same.
-A systems engineer must have insights into cutting-edge technology as a key part of their role is to plan for the future, and to ensure their systems are not made redundant.
+So what exactly is the role of a systems engineer?
+A systems engineer must have insights into cutting-edge technology as a key part of the systems engineering role is to plan for the future, and to ensure systems are not made redundant.
 This can make the role very exciting as you learn and grow while you work.

 Work with other engineers, around the world

-Systems engineers often collaborate with other engineers as they work to combine separate components into one system.
+Systems engineer roles and responsibilities include collaborating with other engineers as they work to combine separate components into one system.
 This will involve you talking to engineering specialists who you can learn from, and this experience can also be a great way to expand your professional network.

 As manufacturing and production moves away from the West, there may also be the opportunity for international travel.
 With a systems engineering degree, you can broaden your horizons.